R-Krumins/sabalanceC-wabsite/README.md

 > [!IMPORTANT]
 > Use autoformatters!
 Prettier for client code and gofmt for server code.

+# 📜 Documentation

+Be a good chap and RTFM at `docs/`

 # 🛠️ How to run

-TODO: make a run scipt
+TODO: make a run script

 ## Build the frontend